Ada-Developers-Academy/ada-build/preparing-to-code/environment-setup/README.md

 To install _Chrome_, download it from [Google's website](https://www.google.com/chrome/browser/desktop/index.html).
 Open the downloaded application package and follow the instructions to complete the installation.

 #### Atom
-At Ada we will be using [Atom](https://atom.io/), a text editor to write our code.
+At Ada we will be using [Atom](https://atom.io/), a text editor, to write our code.

 ##### Atom installation steps
 * Navigate to the [Atom](https://atom.io/) website